Boston University: School of Choice

 Objective: To identify high-performing prospect segments that would be most inclined to choose BU, and determine which segments offer the greatest opportunity for BU.

 Result: Results identified naturally-derived student segments.
 The size of each segment was identified and according to the drivers of a college decision, each was profiled and analyzed for its relevance and prioritized by the opportunity it represented for BU.
-Recommendations were made for developing targeted messaging and programming to most effectively attract high opportunity prospect segments, ultimately to drive their enrollment to BU.
-Suggestions for pricing strategies to parents were also made.
+Based on the collection of studies, recommendations were made for developing targeted messaging and programming to most effectively attract high opportunity prospect segments, ultimately to drive high value enrollment to BU.